npetrangelo/SceneKitWithMetal/README.md

-# HologramShader
+# SceneKitWithMetal
-A project that uses raytracing via Metal shaders to simulate laser holography.
+A project to explore how metal integrates with SceneKit